RamoFX/mern-ts-boilerplate/README.md

 # MERN, Typescript - STARTUP TEMPLATE
-This repository provides a MERN stack startup template with Typescript.
+This repository provides a MFRP stack boilerplate with Typescript.

-Using unusual logical project structure.